Town crier: Modern town criers

 When the need for a town crier disappeared, the position passed into local folklore.
 Informal and later formal town crier competitions were held from the early 20th century.
 Subsequently, some cities and towns reinstated the post purely for ceremonial purposes.
+As of 2024 there were "about 350".

 Many local councils in England and Wales reinstated the post of town crier from the mid-1990s onwards (e.g. Chester).
 Many are honorary appointments or employed part-time by the council.
 In October 2010, there were 144 towns in England and Wales with town criers registered with the Ancient and Honourable Guild of Town Criers.
 They mainly perform ceremonial duties at civic functions.
 Local councils with a paid town crier often make them available for charity events.

 In the Royal Borough of Kingston upon Thames, the town crier is also appointed the tipstaff, an appointment which exists in no other local council.